 Why?
 When your employees are 100% satisfied with their job and proud of the brand, they will be happier.
 It means a better mood and the quality of the job they do.
 Happy employees ─ happy customers.

 An online shoe and clothing retail heavyweight.
-But neither production nor prices was the thing that brought Zappos a strong reputation and $1 billion in sales.
+But neither production nor prices were the thing that brought Zappos a strong reputation and $1 billion in sales.

-The secret of brand success is an outlandish work of its customer service department.
-Zappos has proclaimed “To live and deliver ‘WOW!'” customer approach as its main purpose since far 1999.
+The secret of brand success is the outlandish work of its customer service department.
+Zappos has proclaimed “To live and deliver ‘WOW! '” customer approach as its main purpose since far 1999.
 It turns into a list of customer service philosophy principles they confess.
 You can find it on the Zappos website: